 We have an art installation in the entrance of our school, to which every child contributed, to show we value creativity at Leamington.
 We also have an Art Gallery where children’s work from across the school is selected to be displayed.
 Each term, all the children in the school visit the Art Gallery and vote on the piece of art that they like the best.
 We encourage children to think about colour, tone, techniques and emotional connection to the art.
 The winners and runners up are revealed in our whole school Celebration Assembly, which parents also attend, and they each take home their work of art, a certificate and some art supplies.

 We encourage pupils to continue their creativity outside of school and often set homework tasks linked to our immersive curriculum that have a creative focus.
 Year 5 have recently completed some amazing Space themed pieces.

 At Leamington, we have excellent music provision for all our children.
-Each key phase has a weekly singing assembly where we sing hymns or learn new songs for our upcoming productions.
+Each key phase has a weekly singing assembly where we sing seasonal songs or learn new songs for our upcoming productions.
 Foundation stage and Key stage 1 have a weekly music lesson provided by our creative staff.
-Year 3 have weekly samba provision provided by Anfield Samba Kids and regularly perform for pupils and parents throughout the year.
-In years 4 to 6 they are learning to play guitar with Resonate Music Hub.
+Children in Year 3, 4, 5 and 6 are learning to play ukulele with Resonate Music Hub.
 This involves listening to, composing and performing a variety of songs.